STATS 380 : Statistical Computing

 |Capability 5:||Independence and Integrity|

-- Learn and use the computer applications commonly used in the process of data analysis in R (Capability 1, 3 and 5)
+- Learn and apply the basics of R language and programming skills (Capability 1, 2, 3 and 4)

-- Be able to use the R programme to visualise data.
-(Capability 1, 3, 4 and 5)
+- Create graphics using R programming techniques (Capability 1, 2, 3, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|